deepworkcoding/Youtube/README.md

-# 🚀 Deep Work Coding – Laravel Project
+# 🚀 DeepWorkCoding – Laravel Project

 > “Build in focus.
 Code with purpose.” ⚡

-This is a Laravel project built for learning and real-world practice under the **Deep Work Coding** series.
+A Laravel project built for learning, practice, and real-world development under the **DeepWorkCoding** channel.

 ---